 Center of the World

 After paying our fee, we headed into the pyramid and got a chance to see the center of the world.
 It was fun, and one of the volunteers came in with us and noted the time of our visit.
-This is done so that they can provide you with a certificate when you leave noting that you saw it.
+This is done so that they can provide you with a certificate when you leave, noting that you saw it.

 Also, they tell you to stand on the dot and make a wish as well.
-It was silly, but a lot of fun and our guide was great.
+It was silly, but a lot of fun and our guide was excellent.
 I can’t wait to add my certificate to my collection of travel souvenirs.

 The Granite Museum

-Between the pyramid and the church is a long section of granite blocks all carved to represent different parts of history.
+Between the pyramid and the church is a long section of granite blocks, all carved to represent different parts of history.
 Here are some of the main ones.

 The Korean War Memorial

-One of the main reasons people visit is to see the Korean War Memorial which has the names of those that lost their lives in the Korean War.
+One of the main reasons people visit is to see the Korean War Memorial, which has the names of those that lost their lives in the Korean War.
 I saw a few Vets walking the memorial when I was there, and I thanked them for their service for our country.